neozeed/GW-BASIC-tkchia-devel/README.md

 ### With JWasm and JWlink

-* You need a system with AWK and GNU Make.
-(AWK is used to run the script `jwasmify.awk` to munge the original sources into a form JWasm accepts.)
+You need a system with
+* AWK and GNU Make, and
+* either
-* Build or download binaries for [JWasm](https://github.com/Baron-von-Riedesel/JWasm) and [JWlink](https://github.com/JWasm/JWlink).
-Install them.
+  * installed binaries for [JWasm](https://github.com/Baron-von-Riedesel/JWasm) and [JWlink](https://github.com/JWasm/JWlink), or
+  * Git and GCC, for downloading and building JWasm and JWlink.

-* Run `make`.
+Run `make`.
 This should build two executable files, `GWBASIC.EXE` and `GWBASICA.EXE`.
 * `GWBASIC.EXE` includes only features present in the original 1983 interpreter.
 * `GWBASICA.EXE` includes some post-1983 features.